apache/druid/docs/operations/single-server.md

 - `medium` (run script: `bin/start-single-server-medium`)
 - `large` (run script: `bin/start-single-server-large`)
 - `xlarge` (run script: `bin/start-single-server-xlarge`)

-The `auto` can be used to spin up Druid cluster on any machine.
-Read more details about this configuration [below](#Druid-auto-start).

 The `micro-quickstart` is sized for small machines like laptops and is intended for quick evaluation use-cases.